Chapter 2: Wounds

 Severus Snape did not know what possessed him to sit with her.
 Well, he did know.
 He always sat by himself in this very compartment, but she'd beaten him to it this time.
 He watched Dolores Umbridge...no...Charnette curiously.
-She twirled her hair with her finger and looked out the window almost longingly as the little towns flashed by.
+She twirled her hair with her finger as she always had a habit of doing and looked out the window almost longingly as the little towns flashed by.
 Peaceful.
 As she'd never been.

 His mind wandered to his own time at Hogwarts, how Charnette used to follow he, Rodolphus, and Lucius around.
 She tried so hard to be one of them.
 Her best friend was Bellatrix Black, who would later become her sister in-law, but not by Bellatrix's own doing.
 Her parents would arrange for her to marry Rodolphus Lestrange, a wealthy pureblood suitor, not knowing that her heart belonged to Tom Riddle, the man who would become the Dark Lord.
 But Charnette...silly Charnette.
 She would have given anything to be with him, but he loved Lily.
 And at first, Lily loved him, too.
 He willed himself not to think about that.
 Think about Charnette.
 Her one forest green eye, one mahogany brown.
 She wasn't that bad, he reasoned.
 Annoying, then, but in the bigger picture, not a bad person.
 For he'd known truly bad people.
 Her turning towards him broke him out of his memories.
 He felt something he couldn't quite place...he didn't like seeing her like this...so hopeless...so broken.
 She wasn't Charnette, but then again, she wasn't quite Umbridge either.
 She was different...-dare he think it- pretty.
 Her chestnut curls fell across her face like a curtain, lightly defining the high arch of her cheekbone.
 She looked about ten years younger and the dress...was a Charnette pick, not a Dolores Umbridge one.
 His eyes came to rest on a darkly inked tattoo just below her left clavicle-a raven holding a rose, spreading its wings.